ilhb1/mint-slow-rollings/readme.md

 ```
 v = V(D, R)
 ```
-D and R are lists of words on {0,1} that form complete antichain. ith index of D is mapped to the ith index of R.
+D and R are lists of words on {0,1} that form a complete antichain.
+The ith index of D is mapped to the ith index of R.

 ### Chains:
 ```
 Chains.generate_chains(v)
 ```
-Generates a list of chain.
+Generates a list of leaf chains.

 Code for printing chains:
 ```